Stuffed with seasoned breadcrumbs and cheese, this authentic Italian artichoke recipe is passed down for generations.

 How to eat: Do you know how to eat a stuffed artichoke?
 When I make these for people that have never had them before, I always get asked how to go about eating them.
 You’ll want to tear off a leaf and then pull it through your bottom teeth, scraping the “meat” off the leaf as you go.
 When the leaves get very tender closer to the center, you may want to eat the whole thing.
 At the center, use a fork to scrape out the middle “prickly” part.
 Under that is the artichoke heart.
 It’s sort of like a buried treasure…it’s my very favorite part of the entire artichoke!

-For more artichoke recipes, check out these other recipes:
+For more great artichoke recipes, check out:

 This recipe for stuffed artichokes has been in my family for decades and I know it will be a timeless classic in your family now, too.

 Give these stuffed artichokes a try and let me know how you like them in the comments below or post a photo of them and tag @coolbeanliving on Instagram.
 I’d love to see!

 - 4 large artichokes

 - 2 cloves garlic minced